chanzuckerberg/czid-workflows/workflows/short-read-mngs/README.md

 ```
 Where `fastqs_0` and `fastqs_1` are paired-end fastq files.
 For single-end reads, just use `fastqs_0`.

+The `.yml` file contains default databases for host filtering and alignment as well as supplemental helper files.
+You can change the values in these files to suit your analysis.

 #### Files and Databases
 In the local_test.yml file and within the `wdl` files, there are references to some default files and databases.
 A description of some of these files is below: